evidentlyai/evidently/docs/book/reports/reg-performance.md

 ![](../.gitbook/assets/reg_perf_error_normality.png)

 **Next, we explore in detail the two segments in the dataset: 5% of predictions with the highest negative and positive errors.
-We refer to them as "underesimation" and "overestimation" groups.
+We refer to them as "underestimation" and "overestimation" groups.
 We refer to the rest of the predictions as "majority".**

 ### **8. Mean Error per Group**